netlify/build/docs/creating-a-plugin.md

 netlify build --dry
 ```

-Notice how our `preBuild` step from our `netlify-plugin-hello-world` is listed in the things that execute.
+Notice how our `onPreBuild` step from our `netlify-plugin-hello-world` is listed in the things that execute.

 Now, let's run the build!